Hekstra-Lab/laue-index-assigner/INSTRUCTIONS.md

 Note that unlike the above scripts, which must be run through your cctbx.python installation, careless can (and should) be run via a conda environment containing careless.

+Also, note the existence of the `concat_careless_inputs/concat_mtzs.py` script, which can help combine different "passes" into a single file for input to careless.

 The script `run_careless_p1_200ns_integrate_repeats.sh` should be somewhat useful as a template.
 Note that you must call the following lines (commented out in the careless script) directly in the terminal *before* you sbatch the integration script.
 Of course, replace the `/n/hekstra_lab/people/brookner/miniconda3/` part of the second and third lines with the location of your conda installation!
 ```bash
 module load cuda/11.1.0-fasrc01 cudnn/8.1.0.77_cuda11.2-fasrc01